IP-DND-Resources/Tactician-Class-5e-2024/Tactician-Class-Homebrewey.md

 You can use this feature twice.
 You regain one expended use when you finish a Short Rest and you regain all expended uses when you finish a Long Rest.

-When you reach certain Tactitician levels, you gain more uses of this feature as shown in the Mimcry column of the Tactitician Features table.
+When you reach certain Tactician levels, you gain more uses of this feature as shown in the Mimcry column of the Tactician Features table.

 #### Level 1: Weapon Mastery
 Your training with weapons allows you to use the mastery properties of two kinds of weapons of your choice with which you have proficiency, such as Daggers or Hand Crossbows.
 Whenever you finish a long rest, you can change the kinds of wepons you choose.
 For example, you could switch to using the mastery properties of Short Swords and Quarterstaffs.